Kyle9021/pcc_api_scripts/README.md

 ## Assumptions

+* You're using the SELF-HOSTED version of Prisma Cloud Compute
 * You're using ubuntu 20.04
 * You're able to reach your PCC console from your ubuntu 20.04 machine
 * You understand <IP_ADDRESS/HOSTNAME:PORT> should look something like: `192.39.1.3:38290` or `pcc-demo-deploy.io:40349`